krishikaChellappandiyan/cybersecurity-scanning-system-with-deephat-gguf-/README.md

 ## DeepHat

-AI-powered security analysis is performed using the **DeepHat** Large Language Model running locally in GGUF format.
+AI analysis is powered by the **DeepHat** Large Language Model running locally in GGUF format.

 **Model**